tvandame/back-end-developer-interview-questions/README.md

 	* How would you install, configure and handle services such ngynx, apache, squid, samba, etc..?
 	* What do you know about kernel tuning?
 	* What do you know about virtualization?
+	* What is the difference between threads and processes?
 * Microsoft
 	* How to remove Windows?
 	* How would you install Linux using USB or liveCDs?